 The simple grid pattern of streets, and the cohesive development on either side of each road, means that there are no focal points and that no one building particularly stands out.
 The 'green' in Gordon Road provides some open space but its present appearance is poor and it is heavily enclosed by parked cars.
-St Paul's Church is a focal building along St Paul's Road, but of course it lies within the adjoining Northdown Road Conservation Area.
+St Michael and St Bishoy's Church (the former St Paul's Church) is a focal building along St Paul's Road, but of course it lies within the adjoining Northdown Road Conservation Area.
 Other, though lesser, focal buildings are:

 - Nos.
 1-4 Edgar Road

 - Cliftonville Hall, St Paul's Road

-- Building on the corner of Percy Road and Sweyn Road
+- Building on the corner of Percy Road and Sweyne Road